latex3/tagging-project/documentation/prototype-usage-instructions.md

 At the moment this isn't transferred well by the derivation algorithm from PDF to HTML, but this area will see improvements.
-(The PDF structure is already correct, as one can see in ngPDF, but the HTML/CSS styling currently looses the grid layout.)
+(The PDF structure is already correct, as one can see in ngPDF, but the HTML/CSS styling currently loses the grid layout.)

 ## Handling lists and other block structures